Assessing Prior Knowledge

 - Make a list of 10-15 statements related to course content, including commonly held misconceptions.
 Have students mark "true" or "false" next to each statement.

-- Blackboard Quizzes and Qualtrics Surveys:
+- Canvas Quizzes and Qualtrics Surveys:

 - Create a series of multiple-choice questions.